cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-host-pool.md

   * `key` the content of the keyfile used to login to the host.

 {%note title=Note%}
-All of the above attributes are actually the host details as passed to the Host-Pool Service in the pool configuration file.
+All of the above attributes are actually the host configuration as passed to the Host-Pool Service in the pool configuration file.
 {%endnote%}